Spending the time to pick out the best electric-guitar gig bag has a massive payback.

 - Fully water-resistant exterior and zippers

-The construction quality vindicates the price and then some.
-For starts, the padding is thicker than usual and the neck support is fully adjustable.
-It is incredulously lightweight and reeks of longevity.
-Unlike other ‘thin gig-bags’, this is no glorified dust cover.
+The construction quality justifies the price and then some.
+For starters, the padding is thicker than usual and the neck support is fully adjustable.
+It’s incredulously lightweight and reeks of longevity.
+Unlike other ‘thin’ gig bags, this is no glorified dust cover.

-The case is made from 1200 Denier polyester, a proprietary material designed that does not rip or tear easily.
+The case is made from 1200 Denier polyester, a proprietary material that doesn’t rip or tear easily.
 The whole case is flawlessly machined and the inlay includes a plush microfiber interior to prevent lint, which would otherwise damage the instrument’s finish.

-The premium Fender gig-bag is built to handle a lot of use.
-The adjustable neck rest makes it ideal for any made/model of guitar.
-In fact, this was included to specifically fit the asymmetrical neck-shape of Telecasters.
+The premium Fender gig bag is built to handle a lot of use.
+The adjustable neck rest makes it ideal for any make/model of guitar.
+In fact, this was designed to specifically fit the asymmetrical neck-shape of Telecasters.
 It also includes rubberized exterior bumpers on the bottom to help keep it upright.

 The roomy outer pocket is spacious and ideal for stashing away cables, pedals, or sheet music.
 The carry handle and EVA Straps are well padded.
 The case sits well on the shoulder, although it does jut out and you’ll need to be careful around doorways.
 Overall, it’s an excellent gig bag that should serve your needs for many years to come.